limikael/ideas/MakeAtTheOnion.md

 we could grow it slow and organically.
 At the moment, the thing I would want in my life, is access to a 3D printer and a place to hang some tools, and a workbench where I can work.

-The idea is then to take the space below the coworking space and designate an area and build a sound proof room there.
+The idea is to take the space below the coworking space and designate an area and build a sound proof room there.
 Then I just put the things there that I need to experiment with my robotic stuff.
 I have a list in my head of roughly what things those would be.
 That will be useful for me, but it can also be useful for the community in the long run.
 If I just start to make stuff there, we can use attraction rather than